charonneb/162567indivchecks/README.md

 # prj4-cv

-A template to create a CV while learning HTML and CSS
+A template to create a CV while learning HTML and CSS.

 ## See it live!